Krixen09/HandSignRecognition/README.md

 Gestures Involved in this trained dataset are:

-okay
+okay,
-peace
+peace,
-Yes
+Yes,
-No
+No,
-call me
+call me,
-stop
+stop,
-I Like You
+I Like You,
-Hi
+Hi,
-fist
+fist,
-smile
+smile.